Characters: Blaz Blue Calamity Trigger 1

 .
 His Astral Finish involves him firing a small but fast wave of ice on the ground that is unblockable.
 If it connects, the opponent is frozen along with the background, then shattered

-After the events of Calamity Trigger
+After being defeated by his brother during the events of Calamity Trigger

 's true ending, he wakes up on an NOL airship, which is a trap set by Hazama.
 After escaping, he sets out to find Ragna again, but in his haste to confront Ragna he forgets exactly how wounded he is.
 In his canon path in Continuum Shift